Are Boutique Hotels in the Maldives Worth Choosing Over Larger Resorts?

 Larger resorts have the infrastructure, the entertainment, and the name recognition.
 Boutique hotels in the Maldives have something harder to manufacture: genuine quiet, deliberate design, and a level of personal attention that scales down to the individual guest.

-If you are trying to decide which direction suits you, this is a clear breakdown of what a boutique actually delivers.
+If you are trying to decide which direction suits you, here is a clear breakdown of what a boutique property actually delivers.

 Small Scale Is the Entire Point